dreger/audacious.blog/content/essays/ipad-magic-keyboard.md

 The design is striking, managing to blend the stability of a laptop (particularly the lapability) with the elegance of something entirely different and futuristic.

-My only complaint is that the restricted viewing angle.
+My only complaint is the restricted viewing angle.
 I wish it would lean back another 10–15 degrees.
 I kept instinctively trying to adjust the screen beyond where it would go, and I never completely adjusted to the reduced rotation.

 ## Magnets